pupilfirst/wd301-scripts/making-api-requests/user-signup/README.md

 Here, we are trying to read the `REACT_APP_API_ENDPOINT` from environment, and setting the value in a constant called `API_ENDPOINT`.

-Next, we have a set this environment variable, and for that we will create a `.env` file in our project folder, with the following content:
+Next, we have a set this environment variable, and for that we will create a `.env` file in our project root folder, with the following content:
 ```
 REACT_APP_API_ENDPOINT=https://wd301-api.pupilfirst.school
 ```